Awkward garden types and how thoughtful design solves them

 Side return gardens

-The narrow strip running along the side of the house, a common feature in terraced and semi-detached properties across Surbiton, Kingston and Richmond.
-Often used only as a bin route or left as dead ground, a well-resolved side return can meaningfully extend the usable garden.
+The narrow strip running along the side of the house.
+Often used only as a bin route or left as unloved dead ground, a properly designed side return can meaningfully extend the usable garden or create a distinct zone for storage, planting or access.

 Courtyard gardens